Akame ga Kill!: Anime

 An anime television series adaptation of the manga was announced in January 2014.
 The teaser site of the series was opened on January 21, 2014.
 The series was directed by Tomoki Kobayashi and written by Makoto Uezu.
 Takahiro also supervised the scenario.
 Taku Iwasaki composed the series' music.
-The series premiered on the Tokyo MX, MBS and BS11 television stations on July 7, 2014.
+The series was broadcast on Tokyo MX, MBS and BS11 from July 7 to December 15, 2014.
+The opening theme song for episodes 1–14 is "Skyreach" performed by Sora Amamiya, while the ending theme is "Konna Sekai, Shiritakunakatta." (こんな世界、知りたくなかった。) by Miku Sawai; for the proceeding episodes, the opening theme is "Liar Mask" by Rika Mayama and the ending theme is "Tsuki Akari" by Amamiya.
+A series of one minute short episodes, titled AkaKill!
+Theater (アカ斬る! 劇場, AkaKill!
+Gekijō), animated by C-Station, were also released online in 2014.

 The anime was licensed by Sentai Filmworks in 2014.
 Akame ga Kill! was broadcast in the United States on Adult Swim's Toonami programming block from August 9, 2015, to February 21, 2016.
 The series' premiere was one of the most watched programs in the block's history, with over 1.8 million viewers.
-Medialink licensed the series in Asia-Pacific and streamed on Ani-One Asia YouTube channel.
+The series was also streamed on Crunchyroll; after the acquisition of Crunchyroll by Sony Pictures Television, Akame ga Kill!, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.
+Medialink licensed the series in Asia-Pacific, streaming it on their Ani-One Asia YouTube channel.